Hawks Nest

 With its stretch of riverside cafes and restaurants, Tea Gardens is the place to head for a seafood dinner or casual lunch.
 The iconic Tillermans is the longest-operating restaurant on the NSW North Coast, focusing on regional cuisine; while Tea Gardens Boatshed is a popular meeting place for breakfast and lunch.

-Perfect for a beachside escape or family holiday, Hawks Nest is around three hours’ drive north of Sydney, 45min from Newcastle Airport and 90min from Taree Airport.
+Perfect for a beachside escape or family holiday, Hawks Nest is around three hours’ drive north of Sydney and 45 minutes from Newcastle Airport.
 Coach services also run from Sydney via Newcastle.
-You can make this a memorable stop on a North Coast road trip.
+You can make this a memorable stop on a North Coast road trip

 Loading...